 Why should you create a routine?

 Before I had a good routine in place I was struggling with all of those things.
 My life was complete chaos!
-I am one of those people that thrives on order, schedules and deadlines.
+I am one of those people that thrive on order, schedules and deadlines.
 When I became a stay-at-home mom I no longer had anyone holding my feet to the fire so to speak, left to my own devices I tend to procrastinate terribly!

 I needed a change and knew having a routine would help me bring order back into my life.
 These are the steps I took to the make routine that I love so much.